adamrudolf-becube/cpp-cheatsheet/README.md

 **Callbacks and function pointers**

 Pointers to functions (or function pointers) are used when implementing callbacks, event handling, and for dynamically choosing which function to execute at runtime.
+(As I mentioned actually the mechanism behind the `virtual` keyword is solved using funtion pointers.)

 Practically any time you need to pass a callable function from here to there, you need to have a poiner to the function.
-You cannot store functions "by value", because they do live in the memory (== have addresses, meaning you can have pointers that point to them), but hey are not data, so you cannot save them to simple variables.
+Functions are stored in the memory, so you can have pointers to them, but they are not data, so you cannot save them to ordinary variables.

+*Note1*: some other languages, like JavaScript, you can save functions to "ordinary" variables, but they are pointers under the hood.

-Side note: implementation of virtal functions use pointers, so whole polymorphism wouldn't be achieved without pointers.
+*Note2*: implementation of virtal functions use pointers, so whole polymorphism wouldn't be achieved without pointers.

 **You use external code that expects them**